top of page

 PART OF THE TEAM?

-We seek to provide a welcoming environment to learn how to differentiate Latin dance styles and their history, dance foundations, body movement,
+We seek to provide a welcoming environment to learn how to differentiate different dance styles and their history, dance foundations, body movement, technique, practices, choreography, feedback, instructional videos, practice recordings, photo/video session, commitment & accountability,

 WHAT ARE THE TEAM'S CORE BELIEFS?